steph72/dragonrock-mega65/README.md

 # DragonRock

-A classic Computer Role-Playing Game (CRPG) for the MEGA65 computer.
+A CRPG for the MEGA65 computer.

 ![City View](screenshots/cityNew.png)